 There are four permissible power states for normal operation of the card: NIC Power Off, ID Mode, Aux Power Mode (S5), and Main Power Mode (S0).
 These four power states are mandatory for each OCP NIC 3.0 card.
 An optional fifth power state is Programming Mode and allows the FRU EEPROM to be updated in the field under the baseboard control.
-The normal transition order for these states is shown in Figure 105 and described in detail in the sections below.
-For simplicity, only the signal transitions resulting in a state change are shown.
-The available functions per power state are defined in Table 39.
-The minimum transition time between power states is defined in Section 3.11.
+The normal transition order for these states is shown in Figure 105Figure 104 and described in detail in the sections below.
+For simplicity, only the signal transitions state change are shown.
+The available functions per power state are defined in Table 39Table 38.
+The transition time between power states is defined in Section 3.11.